 The word “holy” translates a Hebrew word referring to something or someone dedicated to the service of a god.
 In the ancient world of idolatry, people did not associate moral ideas with holiness.
-Immoral people could be serve a god and they would still be called holy people.
+Immoral people could serve a god and they would still be called holy people.
 For example, if you look up the literal translation of “temple prostitute” found in Genesis 38:21 and I Kings 14:24, you would find that the phrase is actually “holy woman” and “holy man” respectively.
 The fact that prostitution was wrong rarely crossed the pagan’s mind.

 However, when the Bible applies holiness to God and His people, it is used in a different sense.
 For example, when God is declared to be holy, as in Isaiah 57:15 or I Peter 1:16, it cannot mean that God is dedicated to Himself; that just would not make sense.
-Holy does include dedication when it is applied to people and things, but it involves more that mere dedication.
+Holy does include dedication when it is applied to people and things, but it involves more than mere dedication.
 Holiness also means holding something or someone as extra special.
 God said He selected the people of Israel to be a holy nation (Deuteronomy 7:6).
 Being holy, Moses said God “will set you high above all nations which He has made, in praise, in name, and in honor, and that you may be a holy people to the LORD your God, just as He has spoken” (Deuteronomy 26:19).